Reed-Daniel/20_Group_4_Final_Project/README.md

 Finally, we performed a K-Means analysis to observe more of the behavior of our top ten features in order to gain better insights.
 Our work can be seen in the "K_Means_Final" file.
 An elbow curve showed that we needed to cluster the features (which we used the first two PCAs and not all ten of them) to two centroids.
 We graphed the results according to AllStars.
 The results showed two genuinely distinct clusters for All Stars and Non-All Stars.

-* Description of how data was split into training and testing sets
+## Description of how data was split into training and testing sets <a name="description-of-how-data-was-split-into-training-&-testing-sets"></a>

 Again, for ALL OF OUR ANALYSES, we split the data 75%/25% for training and testing data sets for our models.
 This occurred for both the unsupervised and supervised portions of our analyses.
 All models were undersampled during this process as well.

-* Explanation of model choice, indluce benefits and limitations.
+## Explanation of model choice, indluce benefits and limitations <a name="explanation-of-model-choice,-indluce-benefits-&-limitations"></a>
 We underwent created five supervised models for our analyses:

 1.)
 Logistical Regression